The Untold Story

 Art has been a huge part of my life, and has served as an escape from the traumatic realities of my childhood.
 Born in the Philippines, my family and I immigrated to the United States when I was 7.
 We moved frequently until we found our spot in San Diego, California.
 Life at home was difficult as well.
 Feeling alone, I became withdrawn as a child.
 As an outlet of expression, it was common to find me locked in my room, practicing art while gazing into my crystals and stones.

 On my 13th birthday, my abusive father left.
-Soon after, my eldest brother’s mental illness and drug addiction grew.
+Soon after, my eldest brother’s mental illness grew.
 In high school, I purged all the pent-up energy as an introverted child through extracurricular activities.
-A seemingly bright kid, coping with depression, anxiety, and financial hardships made me an “average” student.
+A seemingly bright kid, coping with depression, anxiety, and financial hardships made me an average student.
 After high school, the quality of life at home diminished; my safety as a young woman in jeopardy.
 With less than $50 in my pocket, I left home with my ambitions.

 Moving to Hollywood marked my start in show business and I have appeared on film and television.
 However, dealing with deeply embedded scars prevented me from having peace.
-It took one abusive relationship after another and losing everything for me to realize I had to dismantle the conditioning inherited from a tainted past that was attracting bad experiences into my life.
-Around 2011, I quietly stepped away from my acting career and began the road to rediscovery.
+It took one bad experience after another and losing everything for me to realize I had to dismantle the conditioning inherited from a tainted past that was attracting these circumstances into my life.
+Around 2011, I gradually stepped away from my acting career and began the road to rediscovery.

 During my sabbatical, I discovered silent meditation and surrounded myself with a lot of energy healers, crystals, and stones.
 I took up yoga, hiking, and rockhounding, too.
 Then, I began jewelry-making shortly after a chance meeting with a jeweler who taught me wiring-wrapping.
 Combining meditation and jewelry became a sanctuary of healing for me.
 By the end of 2015, I became empowered to express the artistic side of myself that I have kept private for so long.
 I also enrolled back into college to get the traditional training I’ve always yearned for as a self-taught artist.
 By 2016, TIN HAUS was born with the mission to serve and help foster change.
 Hence, a new journey had begun and, for the first time in my life, I had finally found purpose for my art.
 My name is Christina Grace and I Am TIN HAUS.